-The results for the treatment group are reported in Panel A of Table II.
-Column 1 reports a simplified specification including only the indicator for above \hat{k} .
+The results for the treatment group are reported in Table II, Panel A. Column (1) reports a simplified specification including only the indicator for above \hat{k} .
 On average, beneficiaries who stay below the threshold despite the transfer lose 14% of assets over the next four years while those who are pushed past the threshold grow their assets by 16%.
-Column 2 estimates the full Equation (3).
-Allowing for a discontinuous slope in $k{i,1}$ reveals a discontinuity in asset dynamics at \hat{k} with those closest to the the threshold experiencing the most extreme changes.
-One might be tempted to interpret this result of a discontinuous "jump" as evidence that the true transition equation behind the poverty trap is discontinuous as depicted in Figure IIIc and not like Figure IIIb.
-While the pattern of change is certainly consistent with the transition equation shown in Figure IIIc, this is not the case since, depending on the time horizon, it could also be generated by a continuous transition equation as in Figure IIIb.25
+Column (2) estimates the full equation (3).
+Allowing for a discontinuous slope in $k{i,1}$ reveals a discontinuity in asset dynamics at \hat{k} with those closest to the threshold experiencing the most extreme changes.
+One might be tempted to interpret this result of a discontinuous "jump" as evidence that the true transition equation behind the poverty trap is discontinuous as depicted in Figure III, Panel C and not like Figure III, Panel B. While the pattern of change is certainly consistent with the transition equation shown in Figure III, Panel C, this is not the case since, depending on the time horizon, it could also be